ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 If the square of the king is attacked, he and the player playing him is considered to be in “check”.
-If a player is in check, any move which would put or leave the own king under attack is not allowed.
+While a player is in check, any move which would their own king under attack is not allowed.

 #### How to actually move